 You do not need a professional editor to create a polished multi-shot promo, nor do you need experience with one.
-If you have never used an editor before, I recommend Adobe Spark (free!).
+If you have never used an editor before, I recommend Canva's brand new Video Suite (free!).
 If you're looking to simply string out a few scenes together without audio, Quicktime is by far the easiest.

 Downloading Your Shots

 First, click to view your finished video either in the "Renders" pop-up in the bottom right corner of the Scene Editor or in the "Render Browser" tab of the Scene Browser.
 From here, you will see a download icon in the upper right corner.

 If you plan to use a professional editing app like Adobe Premiere, After Effects, or Final Cut Pro, we recommend downloading your renders as ProRes 444 for the highest quality possible.

 If you intend to use a web-based editor (Canva, InVideo, Animoto, WeVideo), or consumer level desktop app (iMovie, ScreenFlow), we recommend downloading your videos as MP4 for the most streamlined process.

 Once the video files are in your download folder, move them over to your project folder and open up your editor!

 Simple String-Out in Quicktime